ANGOLA

 Trip itinerary

-DAY 1: departure from major Italian cities and flight with layover to Luanda
+DAY 1: departure from major Italian cities with a connecting flight to Luanda.

-DAY 2: arrival at Luanda airport, immigration procedures, and transfer to the domestic flight terminal.
-Flight to Lubango and arrival in the late afternoon in the south of the country.
-Meeting with the local team and transfer to the lodge.
-Dinner and overnight stay at the lodge in Lubango
+DAY 2: arrival at Luanda airport, immigration procedures, and transfer to the domestic terminal.
+Flight to Lubango, in southern Angola, with arrival in the late afternoon.
+Meet the local team and transfer to the lodge.
+Dinner and overnight at the lodge in Lubango.

-Morning: visit to Cristo Rei overlooking the city from above and excursion to the spectacular Tundavala Gap, which opens onto the Namib Desert.
-Continue west along the famous winding road of Serra da Leba, one of the most scenic mountain passes in the entire African continent, offering unforgettable views over the valley below
+Morning: visit to Cristo Rei, overlooking the city from above, followed by an excursion to the spectacular Tundavala Gap, which opens onto the Namib Desert.
+Continue west along the famous winding road of Serra da Leba, one of the most scenic mountain passes in Africa, offering unforgettable views over the valley below.

-Afternoon: encounter with the Mucubal tribe, a Bantu-speaking people of likely Kenyan origin, related to the Maasai.
+Afternoon: encounter with the Mucubal tribe, a Bantu-speaking people believed to be of Kenyan origin and culturally related to the Maasai.
 A semi-nomadic pastoral community, the Mucubal live by raising livestock and practicing subsistence agriculture.
-The women are easily recognized by their distinctive traditional “Ompota” headdress, a wicker structure decorated with cow tails, buttons, shells, zippers, and colorful beads, symbol of beauty and cultural identity
+The women are easily recognized by their distinctive traditional “Ompota” headdress, a wicker structure decorated with cow tails, buttons, shells, zippers, and colorful beads, a symbol of beauty and cultural identity.

-Evening: arrival in Namibe in the evening, dinner and overnight stay in the town
+Evening: arrival in Namibe in the evening, followed by dinner and overnight stay in town.

-Morning: from this day onward, we leave behind the comfort of a room in favor of the excitement of nights in tents: the true adventure in southern Angola begins!
-Approach to the coast to reach Baía dos Tigres, leaving behind rocky formations and low mountains.
-Here the landscape becomes more typically desert-like, where a series of magnificent sand dunes seem to stretch endlessly toward the sea.
-Visit to the wreck of the Vanessa, now swallowed by the desert sands
+Morning: from this day onward, we leave behind the comfort of hotel rooms in favor of nights under canvas, the true adventure in southern Angola begins here.
+Head towards the coast to reach Baía dos Tigres, leaving behind rocky formations and low mountain ranges.
+Here, the landscape becomes increasingly desert-like, with magnificent sand dunes stretching endlessly towards the sea.
+Visit the wreck of the Vanessa, now swallowed by the desert sands.

-Afternoon: lunch stop and, if sea conditions allow, boat excursion to Ilha dos Tigres and the ghost village of São Martinho, once a thriving fishing settlement
+Afternoon: lunch stop and, weather and sea conditions permitting, boat excursion to Ilha dos Tigres and the ghost village of São Martinho, once a thriving fishing settlement.

-Evening: dinner and overnight stay in tents at Baía dos Tigres
+Evening: dinner and overnight camping at Baía dos Tigres.

-Morning: wake-up, breakfast, and departure towards the mouth of the Cunene River, which marks the natural border between Angola and Namibia.
-Here, there is the opportunity to observe seals, flamingos, and pelicans
+Morning: breakfast and departure towards the mouth of the Cunene River, marking the natural border between Angola and Namibia.
+Opportunities to spot seals, flamingos, and pelicans along the way.

 Evening: dinner and overnight stay in tents

-Morning and afternoon: long 4×4 transfer to Namibe through breathtaking landscapes that slowly change before the traveler’s eyes.
-From desert expanses touching the Atlantic Ocean to savannahs dotted with acacias and baobabs, the route offers unique views of the wildest and most authentic Angola.
-Along the way, photographic stops and moments of relaxation immersed in the silence of these still untouched places.
+Morning and afternoon: long 4×4 journey back to Namibe across breathtaking landscapes that gradually transform along the route.
+From desert plains meeting the Atlantic Ocean to savannahs scattered with acacias and baobabs, this journey reveals some of the most remote and authentic corners of Angola.
+Photographic stops and moments of quiet contemplation accompany the day’s drive through these still untouched landscapes.

 Evening: dinner and overnight stay in Namibe

-Morning: wake up, breakfast, and departure from Namibe to reach the spectacular red Colinas Canyon.
+Morning: breakfast and departure from Namibe towards the spectacular red landscapes of Colinas Canyon

-Afternoon: continuation along desert tracks to the scenic Lagoa dos Arcos, an oasis made up of three lakes where natural rock arches stand out.
-Here the journey enters Iona National Park, which includes the northern part of the Namib Desert, considered one of the oldest deserts in the world, if not the oldest.
+Afternoon: continue along desert tracks to the scenic Lagoa dos Arcos, an oasis of three lakes framed by striking natural rock arches.
+Here, the journey enters Iona National Park, home to the northern reaches of the Namib Desert, one of the oldest deserts on Earth.

 Evening: dinner and overnight stay in Lubango.

-Two days and two nights camping in the deep south of Angola, near the border with Namibia, in the area of the villages of Moimba and Oncocua, for encounters with several local tribes including the Himba, a semi-nomadic people who have lived for centuries in this region of Angola and northern Namibia, known for their distinctive body paint in ochre and red tones and for the intricate jewellery with which they adorn their bodies.
-Meeting with the Vatwa hunter-gatherer community, followed by an encounter with the Muhacahona tribe, who, resistant to change, still live and dress in a highly traditional way, focusing on subsistence agriculture and livestock farming.
-The women’s hairstyles are created using a mixture of cow dung, fat, and herbs, and visit to the Oncocua market.
+Two days and two nights of camping in the deep south of Angola, near the Namibian border, around the villages of Moimba and Oncocua.
+During the journey, encounters with several local communities, including the Himba, a semi-nomadic people who have lived for centuries across southern Angola and northern Namibia, renowned for their ochre body paint and intricate handcrafted jewellery.
+Meetings with the Vatwa hunter-gatherer community and the Muhacahona people, who still preserve a deeply traditional way of life centred around subsistence farming and livestock herding.
+The women’s distinctive hairstyles are created using a mixture of butterfat, herbs, and natural pigments.
+Visit to the Oncocua market and overnight camping under the African sky.

-Morning: morning departure towards the town of Humbe, where the Humbia tribe resides, part of the larger Herero ethnic group.
-The Humbia are known for their traditional clothing inspired by German colonial style and for the elaborate hairstyles of the women, a symbol of elegance and social status.
-During the visit, it will be possible to closely experience their daily life, pastoral habits, and deep connection to the land.
+Morning: Morning departure towards the town of Humbe, home to the Humbia people, part of the larger Herero ethnic group.
+The Humbia are known for their traditional dress, influenced by German colonial fashion, and for the women’s elaborate hairstyles, regarded as symbols of elegance and social identity.
+During the visit, there will be the opportunity to gain insight into their daily life, pastoral traditions, and deep connection with the surrounding land.

 Evening: dinner and overnight stay in Lubango

-Morning and afternoon: meeting with the Mumuila tribe, known for their strong cultural traditions and distinctive aesthetic sense, reflected in their unique hairstyles, traditional clothing, and the way they decorate their bodies with ornaments.
-Afterwards, visit to the colorful local market and the town of Chibia, characterized by its Portuguese colonial buildings, followed by return to Lubango airport for the domestic flight to Luanda.
+Morning and afternoon dedicated to meeting the Mumuila people, renowned for their rich cultural heritage and distinctive aesthetic traditions, reflected in their unique hairstyles, traditional attire, and handcrafted ornaments.
+Afterwards, visit to the colourful local market and the town of Chibia, known for its Portuguese colonial architecture, before returning to Lubango airport for the domestic flight to Luanda.

 Evening: dinner and overnight stay in Luanda

-DAY 12: early morning departure from Luanda to the Kalandula Falls, the second largest in Africa after Victoria Falls.
-Along the way, stop at the Ndatalando Botanical Garden.
-Continue the journey to the Punda Adongo viewpoint.
-Arrival at Kalandula Falls and check-in at the pousada.
+DAY 12: Early morning departure from Luanda towards the spectacular Kalandula Falls, the second largest waterfalls in Africa after Victoria Falls.
+Along the way, stop at the N’dalatando Botanical Garden before continuing to the Pungo Andongo viewpoint.
+Arrival at Kalandula Falls and check-in at the lodge.

-DAY 13: morning dedicated to observing the spectacular Kalandula Falls from different viewpoints accessible via short hikes.
-Return to Luanda in the afternoon, hotel check-in and last night in Angola.
+DAY 13: Morning dedicated to exploring the breathtaking Kalandula Falls from several panoramic viewpoints, accessible via short scenic hikes.
+Return to Luanda in the afternoon, hotel check-in, and final evening in Angola.

-DAY 14: visit to the traditional districts of Baixa in Luanda and transfer to the airport in the Angolan capital for the flight with layovers back to Italy
+DAY 14: Visit to the historic districts of Baixa in Luanda before transfer to the airport for the international flight back to Italy.

-DAY 15: subject to flight schedules, morning arrival in Italy and see you on the next great BHS adventure!
+DAY 15: Arrival in Italy, depending on flight schedules.
+See you on the next BHS adventure!

 Choose your departure date